TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 11. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 12. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

 **The strategy holds 94x more short lots than a pure short could afford.
 Net-based margin means the heavily hedged position (net 600 on 71.6K gross) requires only $53K margin — ML starts at 62.4%.
 The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away, growing net short exposure at minimum cost until the position is pure short.
 The longs are not a profit source — they are a cost to remove (~$710K).
 The profit comes entirely from the shorts' floating P/L as net short exposure grows ($3,212,900 at $0).
 Bounces make trimming cheaper (longs closer to breakeven), and drops make the shorts print harder.
-With 35.5K longs to unwind and settings at 65/56 (15s PROTECT cooldown, 1000 max fires), the key constraint is that each trim grows net → increases margin → drops ML.
+With 35.5K longs to unwind and TRIM/PROTECT at 65/56 (v1.415 fully dynamic lot sizing — no cooldowns, no circuit breaker, close size scales with position and margin math), the key constraint is that each trim grows net → increases margin → drops ML.
 Trimming must be paced to match equity growth from net short P/L. Once pure short, DOGE opened at max size and everything rides to $0 in the VaR compression spiral.
 Then flip long SOL from the bottom and ride the next cycle up.**